-EOC (end-of-course) assessments are state-mandated and are part of the STAAR program.
-Successful performance on EOC assessments are required for graduation.
-These examinations will be given in English I, English II, Algebra I, Biology, and U.S. History.
+EOC Assessments are end-of-course tests, which are state mandated, and are a part of the STAAR program.
+Successful performance on the EOC assessments are required for graduation.
+These exams will be given in English I, English II, Algebra I, Biology, and United States History.